openharmony/docs/en/device-dev/porting/standard-system-porting-guide.md

       Answer Y to enable XXX Host driver.
 Support chip xxx
 ```

 Add the following sample code to the end of the  **//drivers/adapter/khdf/linux/model/network/wifi/Kconfig**  file to add the configuration menu to the kernel:

 ```
 source "../../../../../device/MySoCVendor/peripheral/Kconfig"
 ```

 -   Create a build script.

     Add the following configuration to the end of the  **//drivers/adapter/khdf/linux/model/network/wifi/Makefile**  file:

 ```
 HDF_DEVICE_ROOT := $(HDF_DIR_PREFIX)/../device
 obj-$(CONFIG_DRIVERS_WLAN_XXX) += $(HDF_DEVICE_ROOT)/MySoCVendor/peripheral/build/standard/
 ```

-When **DRIVERS_WLAN_XXX** is enabled in the kernel, **makefile** in **//device/MySoCVendor/peripheral/build/standard/** is called.

-For more details, see [WLAN Development](https://gitee.com/openharmony/docs/blob/master/en/device-dev/guide/device-wifi.md).
+When  **DRIVERS\_WLAN\_XXX**  is enabled in the kernel,  **makefile**  in  **//device/MySoCVendor/peripheral/build/standard/**  is called.
+For more details, see  [WLAN Development](../guide/device-wlan-led-outcontrol.md).

+### 4. Samples<a name="section11253153018415"></a>

+For details about the porting sample, see the DAYU development board adaptation guide.